 4K resolution with interactive connection.
-Include on-board PC as required by design.
+Include USFF PC appropriately mounted behind display (DO NOT use "slot-in" PCs).
 Connect to data network and USB (through extender kit) to room PC.
 Unit shall have a minimum of 2 HDMI inputs and shall have a 3.5mm audio output.